mrocklin/thesis/language.md

 ### Basic Logic and Canonicalization

 At expression construction time (during the `__init__` call in the Python object) basic shape checking is done to ensure validity of the expression.
-Additionally, a set of mathematically trivial presumed desired transformations occur such as
+Additionally, a set of mathematically trivial and presumed-always-desired transformations occur such as

     tree flattening         MatMul(X, MatMul(Y, Z)) -> MatMul(X, Y, Z)
     trivial identities      Transpose(Transpose(X)) -> X